-About 15+ years ago I work in the recording and divulgation of sounds recorded in nature.
-I studied together with the curator of the neotropical sound archive, Jacques Vielliard, at the State University of Campinas (UNICAMP) in Brazil.
+20 years ago I work in the recording and divulgation of nature's sounds.
+I studied with the curator of the neotropical sound archive, Jacques Vielliard, at the State University of Campinas (UNICAMP) in Brazil.

 I am currently a contributor to the sound collection Macaulay Library, the most important nature sounds library in the world.